UNEP-ModernTech/SBB-STARTHACK21/README.md

 # SBB START HACK 2021

-This is the main structure we would propose for the presentation of your START Hack Case.
+Improve the occupancy forecast of P+Rail

-Please feel free to provide participants with as much information, tools and tips & tricks as possible in order to ensure the best and most creative outcomes.
+The core of our challenge is that we would like to improve the occupancy forecast of our parking spaces at the train station.

 ### Case Introduction